 Experienced DUI Law Firm

-If you or someone you know faces DUI charges, you need to get in touch with an experienced DUI lawyer in Toronto immediately.
-It would be best to have a Toronto DUI law firm that has successfully represented clients who faced impaired driving charges in Toronto.
+If you or someone you know faces DUI charges, you need to get in touch with an experienced DUI lawyer immediately.
+It would be best to have a DUI law firm that has successfully represented clients who faced impaired driving charges in Ontario

 What is DUI?

 DUI or Driving Under the Influence is also known as Impaired Driving.
 It refers to the criminal offence of operating a motor vehicle while under the influence of alcohol or drugs.

 Under Section 253 of the Canadian Criminal Code, everyone

 commits an offence who:

 Operates a motor vehicle or vessel or assists in the operation of an aircraft or of railway equipment, who has the care or control of a motor vehicle, vessel, aircraft, or railway equipment, whether it is in motion or not while that person’s ability to operate the motor vehicle, vessel, aircraft, or railway vehicle is impaired by alcohol or a drug.

 Driving over 80 mg